Self Care? I Can Hardly Take a Shower

 Hair graying, house a mess, medical appointments missed.
 These are all possible signs of the life rot that can happen when your own life is twisted so tightly around the life of someone else that you cannot think straight.

 So, what is the answer?

 Principle Five offers a few tips.
-This Principle states: Putting Your Focus on Yourself and off of Your Loved One Will Benefit You Both.
+This Principle states: Keeping the Focus on Yourself and off of Your Loved One Will Help You Both.

 If you are like many family members, the principle makes sense to you, but you cannot for the life of you figure out how to stop watching your loved one’s every move.
 After all, they could die.
 It could all be over.